milvus-io/milvus-docs/site/en/faq/milvus_faq/product_faq.md

 #### What is the maximum amount of data that can be added per insert operation?

-An insert operation must not exceed 1,024 MB in size.
+An insert operation must not exceed {{var.max_insert_size}} in size.
 This is a limit imposed by gRPC.

 #### Does collection size impact query performance when searching in a specific partition?